 TCPtrack is customizable and offers options to narrow down the test to specific ports, for example.

-To do so, pass the port option and the port number:
+To do so, pass the port argument followed by the port number:

 sudo tcptrack -i enp0s3 port 443